HarshThakur015/Ecommerce_Follow_Along/README.md

 7. When Online Payment is selected, display the PayPal payment buttons.

 Note: In the next milestone, we will write the code to display and use the PayPal payment buttons.

+---

+### Milestone 30: Integrating PayPal API for Online Payments

+## Welcome to Milestone!

+Today, we will learn how to add an online payment gateway to our application using the PayPal API.
+This is a continuation of **Milestone 29**, where you created a PayPal account and obtained the UserID.

+## Learning Goals
+By the end of this milestone, you will:

+- Learn how to use the PayPal API.
+- Learn how to integrate online payments into your application.

+## Steps for Milestone 30

+1. After creating a PayPal account and getting the UserID inside your sandbox account, proceed to the next step.
+2. Implement online payment functionality using the PayPal API and the client key you created earlier.
+3. Download the NPM package called `react-paypal-js`.
+This package provides a component called `PayPalScriptProvider`, which will display online payment options like credit or debit cards.
+4. This lesson will help you understand how to integrate online payments into your application.

+---